anoma/taiga/book/src/app.md

 TBD

 Some applications might have users.
 In that case the application is responsible for making the users' interests satisfied, e.g. by allowing `userVP` and enforce the check in the `appVP`

+The application defines what functionality the users have access to, in particular, the application might allow users have `userVP` so that they could express their preferences.